-It’s hard to believe that there are only a few months left until this school year wraps up!
+It’s hard to believe there are only a few weeks left until this school year wraps up!
 As things start to wind down, you might already be thinking about next year’s English language arts curriculum.
 Maybe you want to make some changes to your plans, including the books your students read each semester.

 Study Text Complexity